ncatlab/nlab-content/pages/2/4/9/5/15942/content.md

 * Nov.
 4, 2014: Prefactorization algebra by Chenchang.
 CG: Chap 2-3.

 * Nov.
-11, 2014: Examples of prefactorization algebras from field theories by Thomas.
+11, 2014: Continuation of Chenchang's prefactorization. + Examples of prefactorization algebras from field theories by Thomas.
 CG: Chap 4-5.

 * Nov.
 18, 2014: Factorization algebra by Dennis.
 CG: Chap 6-7.